 However, the possibilities of Google Workspace are way more extensive, and we want to help you achieve the full potential of the software you use every day.
 That’s why we’ve gathered seven tips for using Google Workspace like a pro.

-Let’s start with Gmail, as on average, professionals spend ⅓ of their working time checking and replying to the email.
+Let’s start with Gmail, as on average, professionals spend ⅓ of their working time checking and replying to emails.
 It’s rarely done in one go, but instead, we’re constantly interrupted by email notifications, which is quite detrimental to our productivity.

 Luckily, Gmail has gained popularity thanks to its intuitive and user-friendly interface, but it has some limitations, and there is always room for improvement.